Inzimam-Ur/The-Impact-of-Sustainable-Development-Goals-on-the-Success-of-Online-Crowdfunding-Campaigns-/README.md

 The research explores how **crowdfunding platforms**, as a form of **Financial Technology (FinTech)**, contribute to the achievement of the **United Nations Sustainable Development Goals (SDGs)**.

-It investigates how **SDG-aligned campaigns** perform in terms of funding success, backer engagement, and sustainability impact using **Kickstarter dataset analysis**.
+It investigates how **SDG-aligned campaigns** perform in terms of funding success, and sustainability impact using **Kickstarter dataset**.

 ---